margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for sustainable businesses
 * Grateful for ways people use artistic ways to recycle trash
 * Grateful for compassion expressed in Big House Church members
-* Grateful for the people I saw in the grocery store and the positive experiences in their lives
+* Grateful for memories of learning about the childhood and upbringing of Elvis and his experiences with the Black community in Mississippi
-* Grateful for the union that people express
-* Grateful for God-driven conversations with people on the street
+* Grateful for a useful conversation on the Decalogue today
-* Grateful for the definition of a thought
-* Grateful for an exchange of heart and friendship
-* Grateful for that God always moves us forward

 <br>